 Learning Support Assistant

-This Learning Support Assistant role is focused on supporting the child with communication, emotional regulation, and engagement in learning activities.
+This Learning Support Assistant opportunity is built around supporting the child with communication, emotional regulation, and engagement in learning activities.
 It would suit someone who can bring develop communication strategies, and feel safe and supported throughout the school day to the role.

 Learning Support Assistant focuses on provide 1:1 support for a pupil with autism within the classroom environment.
 Relevant teaching, classroom, childcare, QTS, SEN, safeguarding, or early-years experience may be required.